 It is worth mentioning that this work introduces some relevant novelties not present in the current literature.
-They can summarize as follows:
+They can be summarized as follows.

-- We outline an experimental setup tailored to assess the efficacy of indoor localization systems, leveraging a promising technique known as Angle of Arrival (AoA).
+- 1) We outline an experimental setup tailored to assess the efficacy of indoor localization systems, leveraging a promising technique known as AoA.
 While AoA has been utilized in various application scenarios, its integration with Bluetooth technology has become available only in recent years.
 The chosen kit, the XPLR-AOA by u-Blox, provides us with the capability to gather estimated angles on two planes (azimuth and elevation), along with RSSI values.
-The fusion of RSSI and AoA enables a comprehensive study and comparison of these techniques for localization purposes. - The collected data has been analyzed through two innovative perspectives: the influence of Bluetooth channels and the influence of human posture.
+The fusion of RSSI and AoA enables a comprehensive study and comparison of these techniques for localization purposes. - 2) The collected data have been analyzed through two innovative perspectives: the influence of Bluetooth channels and the influence of human posture.
 Both channel selection and posture significantly contribute to the overall outcomes.
-This study addresses these aspects explicitly, presenting clear and discernible results. - We replicate three distinct scenarios for indoor localization.
+This study addresses these aspects explicitly, presenting clear and discernible results. - 3) We replicate three distinct scenarios for indoor localization.
 Specifically, we gather data in static, mobile, and proximity scenarios, aiming to assess the performance of the adopted hardware under varying conditions of increasing complexity.

-This work is organized as follows.
+The rest of this article is organized as follows.
 Section II frames the state-of-the-art of indoor localization systems based on AoA.
-We explore the current literature to identify radio technologies, signal metrics and positioning methods for indoor localization.
-In Section II we also summarize works adopting a similar approach and we compare some distinguishing features.
-Section III details the direction finding specification and how AoA and AoD can be estimated with an antenna array.
+We explore the current literature to identify radio technologies, signal metrics, and positioning methods for indoor localization.
+In Section II, we also summarize works adopting a similar approach and we compare some distinguishing features.
+Section III details the DF specification and how AoA and AoD can be estimated with an antenna array.
 Section IV reports the data analysis for the static positioning scenario, while Section V provides the experimental results.
+Finally, Section VI concludes this article.